 Other causes of death related to substance misuse

 Treatments can reduce the mental and physical issues associated with depression as well as your risk of death.

-Your doctor may recommend that you see a mental healthcare provider such as a psychologist or psychiatrist in order to receive treatment.
+A doctor may recommend seeing a mental health professional such as a psychologist or psychiatrist to receive treatment.